hapax/hapax.github.io/assets/alien-maths.md

 The most famous example is the eye, where vertebrates and cephalopods evolved the same biological camera from the single photoreceptive pixel of their most recent common ancestor.

+Could mind also develop homologously?
+At first sight, this seems like an obscure philosophical quibble, but turns out be one of the central questions in our

 <--Sometimes, intelligence is lumped into the same category as the eye.
 But while the camera eye can be described in a sentence---light